-To transfer a full release package to OS/400 - whether for a new installation of a full release or an upgrade installation to a new release - perform the following steps:
+To transfer a full release package to IBM i - whether for a new installation of a full release or an upgrade installation to a new release - perform the following steps:

 - 1. Download the distribution file to a computer running a supported version of Windows or UNIX. - 2.
-Extract the installation files from the distribution file: - To extract the installation files on UNIX, run:
+Extract the installation files from the distribution file: - To extract the installation files on UNIX, QShell, or PASE shell, run: zcat .Z | tar xvf -

-'''

-zcat .Z | tar xvf -

-'''